Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Introduction

 Modern surgery has transformed from an experience-driven art into a data-centric, technology-augmented discipline, propelled by the convergence of advanced imaging systems, robotic platforms, and multimodal intra-operative sensing technologies~\cite{qin2025medical,viviers2024advancing,long2025surgical,Kiyasseh2023SAIS}.
 These innovations have produced massive streams of heterogeneous surgical data, such as high-resolution surgical or endoscopic videos, laying the foundation for computational models to perceive and interpret surgical scenes.
 Within this paradigm, surgical scene segmentation has emerged as a fundamental component, aiming to comprehensively recognize and contextualize instruments, anatomical structures, and operative states~\cite{jin2022exploring,yue2024surgicalsam,liu2024surgical,maier2022surgical}.

-Despite notable progress, surgical scene segmentation still faces significant obstacles to clinical deployment.
-Deep learning models, especially large foundation models with hundreds of millions of parameters, demand substantial computational power and energy, making real-time execution in the operating room impractical~\cite{maier2022surgical} (Fig.~\ref{fig:concept}).
-These limitations are further amplified by the physical and safety constraints of surgical environments, \ie, restricted space, strict heat dissipation limits, and tight power budgets, all of which prohibit the integration of high-end GPU clusters.
-Conversely, CPU-only or embedded platforms, while more realistic for clinical use, often incur prohibitively high latency.
-Consequently, a persistent gap remains between research prototypes and deployable intelligent surgical systems: current deep learning models struggle to deliver both high accuracy and low latency under energy-constrained hardware, hindering seamless adoption in real-world intra-operative environments~\cite{carstens2023dresden}.
+Despite notable progress, surgical scene segmentation still faces major barriers to clinical deployment.
+Deep learning models, especially large foundation models with hundreds of millions of parameters, require substantial computational and energy resources, making real-time execution in the operating room impractical~\cite{maier2022surgical}.
+These challenges are further exacerbated by the physical and safety constraints of operative environments, \ie, limited space, strict heat dissipation requirements, and tight power budgets, which preclude the use of high-end GPU clusters (Fig.~\ref{fig:concept}).
+As a result, a persistent gap remains between research prototypes and deployable intelligent surgical systems: existing deep learning models struggle to simultaneously achieve high accuracy and low latency under energy-constrained hardware, hindering their seamless adoption in real-world surgical intelligent systems~\cite{carstens2023dresden}.

 To bridge this gap, we explore brain-inspired computing as a promising paradigm for building efficient and intelligent surgical systems.
-Within this paradigm, SNNs stand out for their exceptional energy efficiency, achieved by mimicking the temporal coding and asynchronous spike communication of brain neurons~\cite{2025Neuromorphic,li2024brain}.
-In contrast to conventional ANNs that rely heavily on dense floating-point multiplications, SNNs transmit information through discrete 0/1 spikes and perform feed-forward computations upon spike occurence with addition-only operations, thereby substantially reducing power consumption.
-Furthermore, the intrinsic temporal dynamics of SNNs naturally align with the sequential structure of surgical videos, making them both a biologically plausible and computationally efficient alternative for real-time surgical scene segmentation.
+Within this paradigm, SNN stands out for its high energy efficiency by mimicking the temporal coding and asynchronous sparse spike communication of biological neurons~\cite{2025Neuromorphic,li2024brain}.
+Unlike conventional ANN, which relies on dense floating-point operations, SNN encodes information with discrete spikes and performs spike-driven, addition-only computations, thereby substantially reducing power consumption.
+Moreover, its intrinsic temporal dynamics naturally align with the sequential nature of surgical videos, making SNN a biologically inspired and computationally efficient solution for real-time surgical scene segmentation.